Interactive Models

 1. Discuss nitrogen with your class.
 Where is nitrogen found on Earth?
 Why is it important?
 What are some processes that help move nitrogen through the cycle?

-6. Read the game instructions with the students.
+5. Read the game instructions with the students.
 Students will model a nitrogen atom.
-They will roll a virtual dice (or physical one found in common games) to determine the trajectory the atom takes.
+They will roll a number cube to determine the trajectory the atom takes.

-1. Roll Google dice (or other die) to determine which center you will go to first.
+• Roll the number cube (or virtual die) to determine which center you will go to first.

 • It is important to record the process that brings you to the different reservoirs.